 Trumpet creeper ground cover is easy to grow and it grows almost anywhere.
-It thrives in U.S. Department of Agriculture plant hardiness zones 4 through 9/10, and tolerates wet or dry soil, including sand, loam and clay.
+It thrives in USDA plant hardiness zones 4 through 9/10, and tolerates wet or dry soil, including sand, loam, and clay.

 The showy flowers of the trumpet creeper appear in clusters of four to a dozen, and are the feature that attracts butterflies and hummingbirds.
 Your plants will have considerably more flowers if you plant your trumpet creeper ground cover in full sun.